 An exploration of how plant genome size and polyploidy impacts ecology

-The focus of this research is to study the fundamental role that genome size and polyploidy plays as a sink for both N and P, and in influencing photosynthesis efficiency, both influencing plant competitivity.
-We also study how genome size and polyploidy have cascading effects at multiple levels of biodiversity, from the genome to the ecosystem.
-Of particular importance to this study is how the huge 2,400-fold range in angiosperm genome sizes influences ecology and shapes the distribution and persistence of biodiversity, particularly in environments with limiting N and P. The findings from the proposed research will be fundamental, and aims to add new dimensions to our understanding of ecology.
-We explore the consequences of polyploidy and genome size on plant ecology.
+The focus of this research is to study the fundamental role that genome size and polyploidy plays as a sink for nitrogen (N) and phosphorus (P) and in influencing photosynthetic efficiency and plant competivity.
+We study how genome size and polyploidy have cascading effects at multiple levels of biodiversity, from the genome to the ecosystem.
+Of particular importance to this study is how the huge 2,400-fold range in angiosperm genome sizes influences ecology and shapes the distribution and persistence of biodiversity, particularly in environments with limiting N and P.